Find your next favorite crime fiction writer with our list of 14 top authors like Ann Cleeves and get to know thrilling new reads to keep you hooked.

 2. Louise Penny, 1958 - Present

-Louise Penny has written 17 mystery novels.
-Her famous character, Chief Inspector Armand Gamache, made her the #1 New York Times and Globe and Mail Bestselling Author.
+Louise Penny has written 17 mystery novels featuring her famous character, Chief Inspector Armand Gamache, making her the #1 New York Times and Globe and Mail Bestselling Author.
 She also won the CWA Dagger and Agatha Award.
-Penny’s book, *A Fatal Grace, was awarded the best novel in 2007 as the character Gamache tried to trace down a chilling murder in a frozen lake from one of the villages of Quebec.
+Penny’s book, A Fatal Grace, was awarded the best novel in 2007 as the character Gamache tried to trace down a chilling murder in a frozen lake from one of the villages of Quebec.

 “When someone stabs you it’s not your fault that you feel pain.”